kumar776/Midterm/README.md

 ### Delete:
 If someone leave you company and you want to remove / delete the data of that person just open the profile of person and delete the data.
 Click this link and see its code [delete Code](delete.txt).
-Just click on dalete button.
+Just click on delete button.

 ![](delete.PNG)